ObserveRTC/website-3.0/content/docs/overview/introduction.md

 toc: true
 ---

-Making analytical tools for Real Time Communication (RTC) is challenging.
-You need to consider strict time limitations of real-time streams, and tightly integrate services that can report to your monitoring solutions with micro second accuracy.
+Making analytics tools for Real Time Communication (RTC) is challenging.

-Here is how ObserveRTC comes into the picture.
-We make RTC development easy using open-source tools.
-ObserveRTC aims to provide client side integrations, infrastructure and monitoring tools to observe and analyse WebRTC applications.
+Technologies like WebRTC generate a tremendous amount statistical data with APIs like `RTCPeerConnection.getStats()`.
+One could aggregate this data, but data volumes quickly become overwhelming.
+In addition, parsing this data for common queries and exploratory analysis is extremely cumbersome.
+Commercial tools are expensive, lack flexibility, and cannot easily be adjusted for specific environments.

+### ObserveRTC provides:
+* **Client-side libraries** - collect data from your RTC clients with negligible performance impact
+* **Server-side integrations** - options to add data from devices like Selective Forwarding Unit (SFU)
+* **Flexible Database options** - use your preferred data architectures like Kafka, MongoDB, Hazelcast, RedShift, BigQuery, and others
+* **Pre-defined scheme** - start with and expand on the ObserveRTC scheme to simplify data queries

-### Why ObserveRTC?
+### ObserveRTC benefits

-* **Open-source** - No hidden magic, no secret souce, it is a transparent monitoring solution for everyone.
+* **Free and Open-source** - No hidden magic, no secret source, it is a transparent monitoring solution for everyone.
 * **Own your data** - By deploying it you have full ownership of data from your applications and run further analysis.
-* **Designed for the cloud** - When the size of your memory and compute requirements increase, new resources can be dynamically added to your cluster to scale elastically. e.g. hazelcast as an in-memory distributed databse for resiliance.
+* **Easy to scale** - When the size of your memory and compute requirements increase, new resources can be dynamically added to your cluster to scale elastically.

-### What are the benefits?
+### Use cases

- * **Performance tuning** - Ability to debug/improve your WebRTC applications.
+ * **Performance tuning** - Debug/improve your WebRTC applications.
  * **Regression analysis** - Quantify the impact of changes you made.
  * **System operations** - Measure and monitor the performance of your application.
  * **Troubleshooting & debugging** - Investigate technical issues.
  * **Usage trends** - Track/Understand how your app is used.

-### Use cases
+### Target users

- * As an **application developer** you can use ObserveRTC to debug your WebRTC applications.
+ * **Application developers** - debug your WebRTC applications.
- * As a **product owner** you can use ObserveRTC to measure and monitor the performance of your application.
+ * **Product Owner** - measure and monitor the performance of your application.
- * As an **operations team member** you can monitor the health and get critical alerts about your application.
+ * **Operations team** - monitor the health and get critical alerts about your application.